Mxia09/attack-on-python/journals/Marvin_Xia.md

 - last few days have been hazy in terms of work done.
 A recent merge push and pull has cased some nasty changes in the working app.
 The main take away from this is to better communicate as a team on efficient pulls and merges as well as utilize agile flow when it comes to git pulls/merges.
 Due to the merge issues some prior data that had been worked have been reverted to the last working known commit.
 Due to this the following have been done:

-1. Scores.py database had to be re-edited, the prior changes made to make a more efficient database by Jorge
+1. Scores.py database had to be re-edited; worked on getting backend fixed with Jorge
 2. Leaderboard front end was rebuilt by Russel
 3. Fred was able to complete the testemonial backend
-4. Max completed the game compononents needed
+4. Max completed the game compononents needed and ironed out more logic
-5. I worked and compelted the front-end for signup and login forms as wll as a useertoken get request for the frontend for any future pages that will need the token later on to make edits suchs as a user profile page
+5. I worked and completed the front-end for signup and login forms

+# **July 21, 2023**

+1. Front end authorizaton fully completed, the userToken is now fully implemented into the core app.
+Anytime a user needs to signup or login they will be able to properly do so with a token being generated and used
+2. Created a log out function and implemented it into nav.js

+# **July 24, 2023**

+1. Today was more game components driven worked with Max on ironing out the logic and figuring how to render gaming visualization.
+Max coded while I took a more backseat approach as he has been the main architect in getting gaming logic figured out.

+# **July 24, 2023**

+1. worked on unit tests for scores
+2. Both Jorge and I worked on deployemnet; he implemented back-end and I worked on front-end
+3. fixed logout function